Juliet Litman: Grantland

 In 2014, Litman was hired by the Bill Simmons Podcast Network, part of HBO and Grantland.
-There, she hosted "NBA After Dark" and a regular podcast called "Sources Say" with Chris Ryan, which discussed NBA pop culture.
+There, she hosted NBA After Dark and a regular podcast called Sources Say with Chris Ryan, which discussed NBA pop culture.

-Litman also co-hosted Grantland's Right Reasons Podcast with journalist and media personality David Jacoby.
+Litman also co-hosted Grantlands Right Reasons Podcast with journalist and media personality David Jacoby.
 It was widely regarded as a top reality television podcast.
 The podcast covered reality television, popular culture, and added a divisive taste testing segment in May 2014.
 Litman has conducted many notable celebrity interviews.

 The Ringer

 Since early 2016, Litman has worked as the managing editor at The Ringer for longtime boss Bill Simmons.
 She is also the host of the Bachelor Party podcast and co-host of the Jam Session podcast with Amanda Dobbins.
-The former podcast features as a discussion of both the Bachelor and Bachelorette TV shows and features frequent interviews with producers, cast, and former contestants on the TV show franchise.
+The former podcast features as a discussion of both The Bachelor and The Bachelorette TV shows and features frequent interviews with producers, cast, and former contestants on the TV show franchise.
 On April 26, 2018, it was announced that Litman had been promoted to Head of Production of all Ringer content.

 In 2019, Litman co-hosted the Hulu original show Can I Steal You For a Second.